coralogix/integrations-docs/integrations/fluent-bit/README.rst

 **Private Key** – A unique ID which represents your company, this Id will be sent to your mail once you register to *Coralogix*.

-**Company Id** – A unique number which represents your company.
-You can get your company id from the settings tab in the *Coralogix* dashboard.

 **Application Name** – The name of your main application, for example, a company named *“SuperData”* would probably insert the *“SuperData”* string parameter or if they want to debug their test environment they might insert the *“SuperData– Test”*.

 **SubSystem Name** – Your application probably has multiple subsystems, for example: Backend servers, Middleware, Frontend servers etc. in order to help you examine the data you need, inserting the subsystem parameter is vital.